LouisDesdoigts/dLux/docs/API/optics.md

 - `FlexibleOptics`
 - `LayeredOptics`

-Optics classes store `OpticalLayers` that operatre on `Wavefronts`.
+Optics classes store `OpticalLayers` that operate on `Wavefronts`.

-There are two types of optics classes, Layered and non-Layered.
-Layered optics classes take in a list of `OpticalLayers` and apply them sequentially to the wavefront, giving users full control and flexibilty in the modelling of their optical system.
+There are two types of optics classes: _Layered_ and _non-Layered_.
+Layered optics classes take in a list of `OpticalLayers` and apply them sequentially to the wavefront, giving users full control and flexibility in the modelling of their optical system.

-Non-Layered optics classes are designed to be simple and easy to use, taking in a few parameters that define the behaviour of common optical system.
-We will explore these mode in the Examples section.
+Non-Layered optics classes are designed to be simple and easy to use, taking in few parameters that define the behaviour of a common optical system.
+We will explore these further in the Examples section below.

-All public optics classes have 3 main methods:
+All public optics classes have three main methods:

-1. `model(sources)` Models dLux Source objects through the optics.
+1. `model(sources)` Models ∂Lux `Source` objects through the optics.
 2. `propagate(wavelengths, offset, weights)` Models a polychromatic point source through the optics.
 3. `propagate_mono(wavelength, offset)` Propagates a monochromatic point source through the optics.

-The `propagate_mono(wavelength, offset)` method is where the actual propagation of the wavefront through the optics occurs, but the `.propagate` vectorises the calcluations across wavelengths for efficiency.
+The `propagate_mono` method is where the actual wavefront propagation through the optics occurs, but `propagate` vectorises the calculations across wavelengths for efficiency.

 ---

 # Examples

-We will start here with the non-layered optics classes as they are simpler than the LayeredOptics class.
+We will start here with the non-layered optics classes as they are simpler.

 ## AngularOptics

 ??? info "Angular Optics API"
     :::dLux.optics.AngularOptics

-To construct a `AngularOptics` class we need to define 5 things:
+To construct an `AngularOptics` class we need to define five things:

 1. The number of pixels of the initial wavefront
 2. The diameter of the initial wavefront